Man who opened fire at club had past weapon charge dropped

 Baker, who opposed the changes to the state’s gun laws, said prosecutors had to “dismiss a slew of cases,” including Swift’s.
 Baker said Swift also faced a robbery charge in 2013 that prosecutors couldn’t get past the preliminary hearing stage because of problems getting victims to cooperate.

-“We had the double whammy of non-cooperative victims and the law change later down the road,” she said.
+“We had the double whammy of non-cooperative victims and the law change later down the road,” said Baker, who is the chairwoman of the Missouri Democratic Party.
 “What I used to love about these gun charges is you had police as your witnesses.
 We do struggle with witnesses.
 Then the law change took those charges away from us.”

 Police were trying to determine a motive for this weekend’s attack, and it wasn’t known if Swift knew any of the victims, including the 25-year-old Kansas City woman who was killed, Raeven Parks.
 Authorities haven’t said how many of the injured had been shot, but three of them were in critical condition.